Join forces with your fellow Heroes to thwart the evil Villains’ Master Plans!

 What Is Marvel United?

 Marvel United is a cooperative game for 1–4 players, ages 8 and up, and takes approximately 30 minutes to play.
 I covered the campaign when it was on Kickstarter in February of this year, and the base game is shipping now, with expansions available next year.
-It’s currently available in retail from Amazon, or from Walmart with a Walmart-exclusive Venom figure, with a retail price of $34.99.
+It’s currently available in retail from Amazon with a retail price of $34.99.

 The game is a collaboration between CMON Games and SpinMaster Games, and is designed by Andrea Chiarvesio and Eric M. Lang with art by Edouard Guiton.